 Keratoacanthoma is a slow-growing skin tumor with a characteristic type of lesion.
-Its appearance closely resembles that of another, more aggressive type of skin tumour called squamous cell carcinoma or SCC, and hence it should be diagnosed accurately.
+Its appearance closely resembles that of another, a more aggressive type of skin tumor called squamous cell carcinoma or SCC, and hence it should be diagnosed accurately.
 A squamous cell carcinoma needs to be treated immediately to contain its malignant spread.

 What do the Keratoacanthoma Skin Lesions Look Like?